denten-books/plain-text/main.md

 dialectical motion of the real world and the dialectic of Hegel was placed upon its head; or rather, turned off its head, on which it was standing before, and placed on its feet again" (44).
-### 2.6 Algorithm as Fetish

-I can only begin to work of re-inscribing the A more careful analysis of "microscopically written inscriptions" [@kittler_there_1995] in the in the passage between typewriters and personal computers, reveals plenty of space for human agency.
-Media determine our situation only to the extent that we continue to treat the everyday transformation of thought into pixel (and thereto into literary control systems that structure human experience) as mystical and mystifying black-box mechanism.

-Engineer vs. brick levi strauss?

-The real danger comes not from a metaphysical source, but from the superficial similarity of print and pixel.
-Where the pen or the typewriter inscribe the image directly into their paper medium, digital type passes through a series of transformations between the keystroke and its corresponding pulse of the cathode ray, or the flow of the liquid crystal.
-Secrecy and surveillance technologies that rightly worry Kittler exist in the gap between text as medium and text as content.
-They threaten literature (the something to be said) only in so far as the mechanisms of literary production (how it is said) remain hidden from the critical view.
-When the veil is lifted, we can begin to reclaim the passage of textuality.
-In this process, technology remains a relatively neutral conduit, enabling liberation and oppression alike.
-The physical control of expression cannot and should not be reduced to something as seemingly self-contingent as "the conditions of high technology."
-Systems of control naturally obscure the pathways of agency.
-Letting go of agency as a critical concept plays into the hand of those (human agents) that benefit directly from the illusion of disempowerment.
-I view "control" in that sense not as an ideology, but as the ability to physically alter the material conditions of literary production, dissemination, and consumption.
-The transition from mechanical typewriter to electrical word processor precisely couples code as content and code as control.

-Derrida calls Marx "first thinkers of technics, or even, by far and from afar, of the tele-technology [@derrida_specters_2006, 213].

-Let me make my intentions visa vis Marx perfectly clear.
-I have no interest in mobilizing the entire weight of Marxist critique.
-A whole subset of Marxist terminology (dictatorship, proletariat, capital) falls outside of my purview here.
-Rather, I would like to co-opt Marx's discussion on the fetishism of commodities and import it, wholesale, to the conversation on algorithms.
-My interest lies in the humanism of Marx, whose thought, despite being perpetually out of time, continues to surprise with penetrating insight.

-"All these software mutations and 'new species' of software techniques are social in a sense that they don't simply come from individual minds or from some 'essential' properties of a digital computer or network.
-They come from software developed by groups of people and marketed to large number of users [@manovich_there_2011, 272-273]."

-"An [algorithm] is therefore a mysterious thing, simply because in it the social character of men's [agreements] appears to them as an objective character stamped upon the product of those [agreements]."
-"There it is a definite social relation between men, that assumes, in their eyes, the fantastic form of a relation between things."
-"The relations connecting the [agreements] of one individual with that of the rest appear, not as direct social relations between individuals at work, but as what they really are, material relations between person and social relations between things."
-[@marx_marx-engels_1978, 321] "These quantities vary continually, independently of the will, foresight and action of the producers.
-To them, their own social action takes the form of the action of objects, which rule the producers instead of being ruled by them."
-To strip the "mystical veil," algorithms as contracts between "freely associated men [@marx_marx-engels_1978, 327]." "this automatism outside the head" .Necromancy.

-Hijack the whole conversation from the

-The subject is back.
-Unlike natural-language texts where meaning is derived in conversation between reader and author, algorithms and control codes have unambigious meaning, that ensure reliable reproduction.
-The environment is controlled.
-The codes are tested.
-The will is there!

-Derrida "If one follows the letter of the text, the critique of the ghost or of spirits would thus be the critique of a subjective representation and an abstraction, of what happens in the head, of what comes only out of the head, that is, of what stays there, in the head, even as it has come out of there, out of the head, and survives outside the head [@derrida_specters_2006, 215]."

-In religion people make their empirical world into an entity that is only conceived, imagined, that confronts them as something foreign [@marx_collected_1976, 159].

-imagined commodity =
-algorithm labor = contracts, agreements

 ## Chapter 3: Phenomenology of a Photocopier
 `content, matter, form, formatting`